- USD $25 per weight (immediate download) | SALE! $150 for all nine weights

-The original Kirimomi font project is a set of free fonts sponsored by Onitsuka Tiger.
-Read all about it here on the Onitsuka Tiger website.
+The original Kirimomi font project is a set of custom fonts sponsored by the footwear brand Onitsuka Tiger.

 The family has since been extended to include a full range of weights: Light, Light Italic, Italic, Bold, Bold Italic, Black, Black Italic and Small Caps.

 The Small caps include a full set of mathematical figures, lining and non-lining numerals, as well as an abundance of characters not available in the Regular weight.

 |Bold Italic||Add to Cart|

 |Black Italic||Add to Cart|

 The Kirimomi family is available as a single, discounted download, as well.
 All nine weights for $150 – a 30% discount off of the individual prices.